-It is hoped that systematic study of the light changes of all the variables, nearly two thousand in number, in the two Magellanic Clouds may soon be undertaken at this Observatory.”
+It is hoped that systematic study of the light changes of all the variables, nearly two thousand in number, in the two Magellanic Clouds may soon be undertaken at this Observatory.’

 Figure 2.
-Harvard Computers, courtesy of Center for astrophysics Harvard and Smithsonian Wolbach library.
+Harvard computers, courtesy of Harvard–Smithsonian Center for Astrophysics’ Wolbach Library.

 Other women computers left written testimonies that sometimes expressed their frustration because they were not allowed to explore the deeper implications of what they had found.

-Of course, not all human-computers were women.
-Some were men, mostly young and looking for a stable job: they were mathematicians, not scientists but were the women computers who left a sign.
+Of course, not all human computers were women.
+Some were men, mostly young and looking for a stable job: they were mathematicians, not scientists.
+But it was the women computers who left a legacy.

-Harvard computers became known as 'the Pickering harem' [6].
+Harvard computers became known as ‘the Pickering harem’ [6].

-This expression illustrates the consideration of their work.
-More than 80 women worked for Pickering at the Harvard Observatory, putting in six-day weeks poring over photographs, and earning 25 to 50 cents an hour (half what a man would have been paid).
-The daily work was largely clerical: some women would reduce the photographs, taking into account things like atmospheric refraction, to render the image as clear and unadulterated as possible.
-Others would classify the stars comparing the photographs to known catalogues.
+This expression illustrates the valuation of their work.
+More than 80 women worked for Pickering at the Harvard Observatory, putting in six-day weeks poring over photographs and earning 25 to 50 cents an hour (half what a man would have been paid).
+The daily work was largely clerical.
+Some women would reduce the photographs, taking into account things like atmospheric refraction, to render the image as clear and unadulterated as possible.
+Others would classify the stars by comparing the photographs to known catalogues.
 Others catalogued the photographs themselves, making careful notes of each image’s date of exposure and the region of the sky.
 The notes were then meticulously copied into tables, which included the star’s location in the sky and its magnitude.

-In 1901, the director of Yale Observatory, William Elkin, said: “I am thoroughly in favour of employing women as measurers and computers.
+In 1901, the director of Yale Observatory, William Elkin, said: ‘I am thoroughly in favour of employing women as measurers and computers.
 Not only are women available at smaller salaries than are men, but for routine work they have important advantages.
-Men are more likely to grow impatient after the novelty of the work has worn off and would be harder to retain for that reason.”
+Men are more likely to grow impatient after the novelty of the work has worn off and would be harder to retain for that reason.’

 Many of the women were bright and inquisitive and quickly expanded their roles.
-Williamina Paton Stevens Fleming (1857-1911), who headed the group, discovered the Horsehead Nebula It worths to mention that she started to work as a maid in the home of the Professor Pickering after being abandoned, pregnant by her husband [12].
+Williamina Paton Stevens Fleming (1857–1911), who headed the group, discovered the Horsehead Nebula It is worth mentioning that she first worked as a maid in the home of Professor Pickering after being abandoned, pregnant, by her husband [12].

-Some Williamina’s sentences:
+Williamina wrote:

-“A large nebulosity extending nearly south from Zeta Orionis for about 60 minutes.
-More intense and well marked on the following side, with a semicircular indentation 5 minutes in diameter 30 minutes from Zeta.”
-(Annals of the Harvard College Observatory, Vol 18 (1890), 116)
+‘A large nebulosity extending nearly south from Zeta Orionis for about 60 minutes.
+More intense and well marked on the following side, with a semicircular indentation 5 minutes in diameter 30 minutes from Zeta.’
+(Annals of the Harvard College Observatory, 18 (1890) p.
+116)

-“In the Astrophotographic building of the Observatory, 12 women, including myself, are engaged in the care of the photographs….
-From day to day my duties at the Observatory are so nearly alike that there will be little to describe outside ordinary routine work of measurement, examination of photographs, and of work involved in the reduction of these observations.”
+‘In the Astrophotographic building of the Observatory, 12 women, including myself, are engaged in the care of the photographs….
+From day to day my duties at the Observatory are so nearly alike that there will be little to describe outside ordinary routine work of measurement, examination of photographs, and of work involved in the reduction of these observations.’

-“Before lunch I found time to examine a few southern spectrum plates and marked a fourth type star and a gaseous nebula, both probably known.
-Later it the afternoon I noted a few more interesting objects, among these two fourth type stars, one gaseous nebula, and several bright line stars.
-Some of these may be new.”
+‘Before lunch I found time to examine a few southern spectrum plates and marked a fourth type star and a gaseous nebula, both probably known.
+Later in the afternoon I noted a few more interesting objects, among these two fourth type stars, one gaseous nebula, and several bright line stars.
+Some of these may be new.’

-The entries also give an insight into her dedication and the sheer workload.
-“Looking after the numerous pieces of routine work which have to be kept progressing, searching for confirmation of objects discovered elsewhere, attending to scientific correspondence, getting material in form for publication, etc, has consumed so much of my time during the past four years that little is left for the particular investigations in which I am especially interested,” she wrote.
+The entries also provide insight into her dedication and the sheer workload.
+‘Looking after the numerous pieces of routine work which have to be kept progressing, searching for confirmation of objects discovered elsewhere, attending to scientific correspondence, getting material in form for publication, etc, has consumed so much of my time during the past four years that little is left for the particular investigations in which I am especially interested,’ she wrote.